The ML_RAG

 Generating a response that integrates information from the retrieved documents.

-This routine provides detailed, accurate, and contextually relevant answers by augmenting a generative model with information retrieved from a comprehensive knowledge base.
+This routine aims to provide detailed, accurate, and contextually relevant answers by augmenting a generative model with information retrieved from a comprehensive knowledge base.

 Following are ML_RAG